PavelSidyakin/RecipeSearch/README.md

 ```
 spoonacularApiKey=<YOUR API KEY>
 ```
-Then build the project in Android Studio and run.
+Then build the project in Android Studio and run it.
 Or build directly with Gradle:
 ```
 gradlew assembleDebug